ammoready/gun_broker/README.md

 ### Error Handling

 Methods that require authorization (with an access token) will raise a `GunBroker::Error::NotAuthorized` exception if the token isn't valid.
+If the response is an HTTP `404` status, a `GunBroker::Error::NotFound` will be raised.
 Otherwise, if there is some other issue with the request (namely, the response status code is not in the `2xx` range), a `GunBroker::Error::RequestError` will be raised.

 ## Contributing